annesin/AstroResearch/README.md

 # AstroResearch

+NOTICE: This is old code that is being kept for reference.
+This is the old README file that went along with this code.

 This program is designed to input a .txt file of parameters and create a triple system and a star.
 The program is used to simulate accretion of the star by the system.
 For just a binary system, use `systemrk.jl`.
 For more particles, use `Main.jl`.
 For a nested binary system, use `NestedBinary.jl`.